BUY STUFF AND SUPPORT AMP!

 Add to Cal

-This day-long concert event will feature traditional Native American song in the morning and modern musical act Native Roots in the afternoon.
+Come enjoy the beautiful setting and intriguing history at the Coronado Historic Site during this day time event featuring traditional Native American song in the morning and local favorites Native Roots in the afternoon.
 Docent-led tours of the historic site will occur throughout the day.
 Arts, crafts, and food will be available for purchase.
 Visitors are encouraged to bring folding chairs and sunscreen.

 Native Roots was formed in 1997 by musician John L. Williams (Sisseton-Wahpeton Sioux) and lyricist/vocalist Emmett "Shkeme" Garcia (Santa Ana Pueblo) to reach out with a message of pride, unity, and respect among all nations, through the universal language of music.
 This dynamic and award-winning combination has produced three CDs that have propelled Native Roots into the Native American and Reggae music scene as the premier Native American Reggae band whose music is Native American written, produced, and performed.